 This is up to individual programs to determine.
 Some may have common goals but assess the learning achievements of students at the two levels quite differently.
 In this situation they might have a single statement.
 Others may have a quite distinct Masters’ program and elect to have two statements that make clear what is intended for the Masters’ degree and for the Ph.D.

-Are all programs/departments with graduate students required to have a statement of goals?
+Are all research-based graduate programs required to have a statement of goals?

 Yes.
-It is expected that all degree-granting graduate programs will develop a statement of program-specific educational goals.
-The statements are primarily for the benefit of the individual graduate programs; however, they will also be helpful for the University’s accreditation review in 2015-16.
+It is expected that all research-based degree-granting graduate programs will develop a statement of program-specific educational goals.
+The statements are primarily for the benefit of the individual graduate programs; however, they will also be helpful for the University’s accreditation review.